 As a Physician in an extramural program area, you will utilize your medical expertise to administer research grants or contracts in a major program area.
 You will evaluate activities of funded investigators and make recommendations regarding the contribution of the research to the goals and objectives of the program.

-The ideal candidate will have knowledge of the pathobiology and clinical management of lung diseases plus research experience that is relevant to pulmonary medicine.
+The ideal candidate will have knowledge of the clinical management and pathobiology or immunology of lung diseases plus research experience that is relevant to pulmonary or sleep medicine.
 Research background may be in basic, translational, clinical, or implementation science related to asthma, cystic fibrosis, pediatric lung disease, COPD, lung transplantation, interstitial lung disease, pulmonary hypertension, ARDS/critical care, sleep or other lung conditions.

 Serve as a Physician in support of a major extramural research program area of national scope, involving epidemiologic studies, clinical trials, and other basic and clinical studies.